ryngonzalez/findango-api/README.md

 ## Usage

-`Findango.find` returns a `Promise` that you resolves to a set of theatre results:
+`Findango.find` returns a `Promise` that resolves to a set of theatre results:

 ```javascript
 var Findango = require('findango-api')